Final Fantasy: Mystic Quest

-Resistances against the attack types themselves exist and are used, but are enemy-only since no items, not even the unique ones equipped by allies, offer any protection against these four damage types.
-Furthermore, while enemies can have a weakness to explosives, it appears unaccounted for in these elements – if a confused hero attacks himself with a bomb, he won't resist it even with all eight.
+Resistances against the attack types themselves exist and are used, but only for enemies - no items, not even the unique ones equipped by allies, offer any protection against these four damage types.
+Furthermore, while enemies can have a weakness to explosives, it appears to be unaccounted for in these elements - if a confused hero attacks himself with a bomb, he won't resist it even with all eight active.

-Pause the game, then press Start+Select to display the versions of your SNES console's CPU, PPU1, and PPU2 chips.
-This only works on the first US release, not on either the Rev. A version, nor the Japanese release.
+Pause the game, then press Start + Select to display the versions of your SNES console's CPU, PPU1, and PPU2 chips.
+This only works on the first US release, though, and was removed from the Rev. A version and the Japanese release.

 In addition to the above, the first US release also contains a sound processor bug that can cause a major freeze in any area that, ironically, plays the frozen-over Falls Basin music.
 Said music also plays in the Mine and the Spencer's Place waterfall.

 Since the game can be saved at any point, this is only a minor annoyance.

 The Japanese and European versions removed "Final Fantasy" from the title screen.
 In Europe's case, it was likely due to the series not having seen any releases there at the time of Mystic Quest's release.